Lesely-Advance-Web-Team/Mod_7-8/README.md

     | 3 | img_dir      | varchar(255) |

 - **Write PHP code that reads data from the database**
-  - In the upload.php file I added the following code to read from the database:
+  - In the index.php file I added the following code to read from the database:
 ```
         <?php
         $mysqli = new mysqli('localhost','root','Secur3Passw0rd!','images') or die($mysqli->connect_error);